About

 We are Dr Hannah Stevens and Dr Will Buckingham.

-Hannah’s most recent book is In their Absence (Roman Books 2021), a collection of short stories about missing people, and those they leave behind.
-In their Absence was based on Hannah’s PhD research.
+Her book In their Absence (Roman Books 2021) is a collection of short stories about missing people, and those they leave behind.
+The collection was based on Hannah’s PhD research at the University of Leicester.
 The stories testify to the complexity and diversity of the reasons that lead to people going missing.
+In their Absence has been translated into Bulgarian.

 Will and Hannah